-As part of CRUD the project should also be able to read comments within the comment stores, which leads us into the read part of CRUD.
-When the user calls fetch-comment it will essentially take a comment that is stored within a comment store and by using the parameters of an anchor.
+Making sure that CrossDoc continues to implement with CRUD we want the users able to read comments or fetch comments in a comment store.
+When the user calls fetch-comment it will essentially take a comment that is stored in a comment store and by using the parameters of an anchor.
 The general scope is that a user will give the command prompt an anchor after fetch-comment and the program will search through the comment stores until it finds that anchor and then it will output that anchor with the comment to the user.

 The user will also be allowed to give an optional parameter to the command prompt which is what comment store the search should be looking at.
 When the user gives the anchor with the comment store then it can be easier for the search to find the comment.
-In regards to CRUD the read command is fairly straightforward because all that fetch-comment does is take in an anchor and output the value at that anchor.
+In regards to CRUD, the read command is fairly straightforward because all that fetch-comment does is take in an anchor and output the value at that anchor.
 If there is no such anchor that exists then the output to the user will let the user know that the anchor is incorrect.